gcanti/fp-ts/docs/MeetSemilattice.md

 Added in v1.4.0 (type class)

-A meet-semilattice (or lower semilattice) is a semilattice whose operation is called "meet", and which can be thought of as a greatest lower bound.
+A meet-semilattice (or lower semilattice) is a semilattice whose operation is called `meet`, and which can be thought of as a greatest lower bound.

 A `MeetSemilattice` must satisfy the following laws: